 We have also experienced certain risks related to our Argentine operations.
 In Argentina, while our dayrate is denominated in U.S. dollars, we are paid in Argentine pesos.
 The Argentine branch of one of our second-tier subsidiaries remits U.S. dollars to its U.S. parent by converting the Argentine pesos into U.S. dollars through the Argentine Foreign Exchange Market and repatriating the U.S. dollars.
 Argentina also has a history of implementing currency controls which restrict the conversion and repatriation of U.S. dollars, including controls that were implemented in September 2019.
 In September 2020, Argentina implemented additional currency controls in an effort to preserve Argentina's U.S. dollar reserves.
 As a result of these currency controls, our ability to remit funds from our Argentine subsidiary to its U.S. parent has been limited.
-In the past, the Argentine government has also instituted price controls on crude oil, diesel and gasoline prices and instituted an exchange rate freeze in connection with those prices.
-These price controls and an exchange rate freeze could be instituted again in the future.
-In addition, in March 2020, the Argentine government introduced labor regulations that prohibit employee dismissals or suspensions without just cause, for lack of (or reduction in) work or due to force majeure, subject to certain exceptions that may result in the payment of compensation to suspended employees and/or increased severance costs to the company.
+In the past, the Argentine government has also instituted price controls on crude oil, diesel and gasoline prices and instituted again in the future.
+In addition, in March 2020, the Argentine government introduced labor regulations that prohibit employees affect our Argentine subsection in) work or due to force majeure, subject to certain excerptions that may result in the paryment of compensation to suspended employees and/or increased severance costs to the company.
 These prohibitions have resulted in significant challenges for our Argentine operations and it remains uncertain for how long they will be in effect.
-Further, there are additional concerns regarding Argentina's debt burden, notwithstanding Argentina's restructuring deal with international bondholders in August 2020, as Argentina attempts to manage its substantial sovereign debt issues.
-These concerns could further negatively impact Argentina's economy and adversely affect our Argentine operations.
+Further, there are additional concerns regarding Argentina's economy and adversely affect our Argentine operations.
 Argentina's economy is considered highly inflationary, which is defined as cumulative inflation rates exceeding 100 percent in the most recent three-year period based on inflation data published by the respective governments.
-Nonetheless, all of our foreign subsidiaries use the U.S. dollar as the functional currency and local currency monetary assets and liabilities are remeasured into U.S. dollars with gains and losses resulting from foreign currency transactions included in current results of operations.
+Nonetheless, all of our foreign subsidiaries use the U.S. dollar as the functional currency and local currency monetary assets and liabilities are remeasured into U.S. dollars with gains and losses resulting from foreign curren